 Cultural investments are specifically focused on organizations that produce and/or present cultural activities for the public.
 These activities attract audiences to Upper Manhattan and thus help spur the local economy.
 Grants are designed to strengthen organizational capacity.
 A new program for fiscally-sponsored artists and collectives and small organizations was launched in 2017 to support their public-facing activities.

 Banner photo: Dance Theatre of Harlem Company Artists in Divertimento (Divertimento by Elena Kunikova) / Photo: Rachel Neville

 Since 1996, CIF has awarded over $55 million in grants to members of Upper Manhattan’s nonprofit cultural sector.
 These investments have strengthened Upper Manhattan’s nonprofit organizations, building their capacity to shape a vibrant cultural landscape while leading to more visitors, new jobs, and increased economic activity.

 A 2016 study by UMEZ and the Regional Plan Association, Leveraging the Power of Cultural Investments, illustrates the impact that UMEZ has on the emergence of Upper Manhattan as a primary cultural hub for New York City.

 The following eligibility requirements apply to all organizations and/or artist-driven projects:

-- Must be located in Upper Manhattan and regularly provide public programs in one or more of the communities in Upper Manhattan, defined as north of 98th Street on the east side of Fifth Avenue; and north of 110th Street on the west side.
+- Must be located in Upper Manhattan and regularly provide public-facing programs in one or more of the communities in Upper Manhattan, defined as north of 98th Street on the east side of Fifth Avenue; and north of 110th Street on the west side.

 - Must be a registered 501(c)(3) nonprofit.
 Individual artists or unincorporated collectives and groups must have an approved fiscal sponsor.